kshabunov/ecclab/README.md

 * Lines starting with `#` are considered to be comments and ignored.
 * Each parameter is a key/value pair separated by one or more spaces.
 * Parameter may have a group value surrounded by curly brackets (`{}`).
+* Any parameter not known to the program is ignored.

 Parameter files may include other parameter files using `include some.file` directive.